 Eq.
 1

+Random intercept terms were used to account for different means and variance estimates for each dataset, and thus account for potential survey method effects (i.e. point counts in Seychelles vs. belt transects in the three other regions) (MacNeil et al. 2015).
 From the global model, we fitted all possible subset models (Bartoń 2013) and assessed their support using Akaike’s Information Criterion corrected for small sample sizes (AICc), where the top-ranked model had the lowest AICc score (Burnham and Anderson 2003).
 We inspected variance inflation factors (VIF) for each covariate, which indicated that global models were not biased by collinearity (VIF < 2 for all covariates in both cropper and scraper models) (Zuur et al. 2010).
 Initial modelling indicated support for multiple competing models (i.e. ∆AICc < 2), so we visualised relative covariate effect sizes by extracting standardised t-values for all models within 7 AICc units of the top-ranked model and, for each model, rescaling t-values so that 1 is the strongest predictor in a given model, and weighing that value by the models’ AICc weight (Cade 2015).
 These scaled t-values represent the relative effect size of each covariate between 0 (unimportant) and 1 (important).
 Next we generated model predictions to visualise the effect of each covariate with scaled t-value > 0.4, excluding remaining fixed effects and random effects and correcting predictions by each models’ AICc weight, with prediction uncertainty represented by the AICc-weighted sample variance (Robinson et al. 2017).
 Our multi-model approach accounts for uncertainty in the ‘best’ fitted model when AICc scores indicate several models are equally valid (Burnham and Anderson 2003).
 We avoid potential biases in model-averaged coefficient sizes by presenting effect sizes as standardised t-values, which are more informative measures of covariate importance than sums of AICc weights (Cade 2015).

 Benthic and fishing influences on assemblage-level grazing rates will be underpinned by differences in the number and size of grazing fishes (Hoey & Bellwood 2008).
 Indeed, as grazing estimates were derived from feeding data combined with UVC biomass data we expected grazer biomass to correlate strongly with grazing rates.
 Although size-selective overfishing is expected to have disproportionate impacts on grazing function (because grazing rates increase with body size; Lokrantz et al. 2008), depletion of large-bodied fish may be offset by increased abundances of smaller individuals (Bellwood et al. 2012).
 Thus, we examined how grazing functions vary with assemblage size structure by modelling the effects of grazer biomass and the proportion of large-bodied fishes (LFI; number of individuals > 15 cm for croppers or 30 cm for scrapers) on grazing rates.
 For each function, we fitted a generalized linear mixed effects model with interaction between biomass and LFI, for each observation i at each reef j in dataset k, and Gamma-distributed errors: